scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 # Comparing JavaScript Testing Frameworks

+This article is a comparison of the AVA, Jest, Mocha (along with the Mocha wrapper `mocha-parallel-tests`) JavaScript testing frameworks.

-This article is the explanatory companion to <https://github.com/scraggo/compare-javascript-testing-frameworks> - a node application that has the capability of running multiple tests in the testing frameworks I'll be comparing here.
+The article has a companion repo: <https://github.com/scraggo/compare-javascript-testing-frameworks> - a node application that has the capability of creating and running tests in the frameworks listed above.

 Outline